-As lead auditor for the audit of Milford Global Opportunities Fund (AU) for the year ended 30 June 2024, I declare that to the best of my knowledge and belief, there have been:
+As lead auditor for the audit of the financial report of DSM Global Growth Equity Fund for the financial year ended 30 June 2024, I declare to the best of my knowledge and belief, there have been:

-- (a) no contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - (b) no contraventions of any applicable code of professional conduct in relation to the audit.
+- a.
+No contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; - b.
+No contraventions of any applicable code of professional conduct in relation to the audit; and - c.
+No non-audit services provided that contravene any applicable code of professional conduct in relation to the audit.